 As Queen of Cyprus, Charlotte introduced a cultural revival on the island, based on her education and French upbringing.

-She is my 14 x great-grandmother.
+She is one of my maternal 14 x great-grandmothers.

 She was born in 1388, in France.
 She is the daughter of Jean de Bourbon, Count of Marche and Vendôme, and his wife Catherine, Countess of Vendôme and Castres1.